Gary Johnson: Early life and career

 Johnson was born on January 1, 1953, in Minot, North Dakota, the son of Lorraine B. (née Bostow), who worked for the Bureau of Indian Affairs, and Earl W. Johnson, a public school teacher and World War II Army veteran who participated in the Invasion of Normandy and fought at the Battle of Bastogne, earning three Purple Hearts during his service in the 101st Airborne Division.
 In 1971, Johnson graduated from Sandia High School in Albuquerque, New Mexico, where he was on the school track team.
-He attended the University of New Mexico from 1971 to 1975 and graduated with a Bachelor of Science degree in political science.
+He attended the University of New Mexico (UNM) from 1971 to 1975 and graduated with a Bachelor of Science degree in political science.
 While at UNM, he joined the Sigma Alpha Epsilon fraternity.
 It was there that he met his future wife, Denise "Dee" Simms.

 While in college, Johnson earned money as a door-to-door handyman.
 His success in that industry encouraged him to start his own business, Big J Enterprises, in 1976.
 When he started the business, which focused on mechanical contracting, Johnson was its only employee.
 His firm's major break came when he received a large contract from Intel's expansion in Rio Rancho, which increased Big J's revenue to $38 million.

 To cope with the growth of the company, Johnson enrolled in a time management course at night school, which he credits with making him heavily goal driven.
 He eventually grew Big J into a multimillion-dollar corporation with over 1,000 employees.
 By the time he sold the company in 1999, it was one of New Mexico's leading construction companies.